shadow-robot/sr_interface/doc/tutorial/HandCommander.md

 # The limits in the current implementation of the firmware are from 200 to 1000 (measured in custom units)
 hand_commander.set_max_force(prefix + "FFJ3", 600)
 ```
-Similarly if you do not want to use hand_finder, you can hardcode the parameters into the code (discouraged).
+Similarly if you do not want to use HandFinder, you can hardcode the parameters into the code (discouraged).

 ```python